 Yes!
 The Networks Are Bridged

 If there is any mistake that I made, that I wish more than any other that I didn’t make, it was not extensively testing the network configuration.
 One of the major pushes for us with our most recent events is our live stream.
 We use it to promote our sponsors to a wider audience outside of just the attendees.
 Our first live stream attracted over 800 people to watch it.

-From feedback I had modified our stream setup to really focus on the developer.
-I made sure to get their name / alias up on the screen at the same time and a brief description of what they were doing.
+From the feedback, I had modified our stream setup to really focus on the developer.
+I made sure to get their name/alias up on the screen at the same time and a brief description of what they were doing.
 This subtle change enticed just under half of the people in the room.
-Of the 28 feeds, because the wireless networks was not in fact bridged, I could only see 3.
+Of the 28 feeds, because the wireless networks were not in fact bridged, I could only see 3.
 So instead of having a stream of lots of interesting content, I was forced to flip between 3 internal feeds and 1 external.

 I definitely got flak from lots of developers on-site.
 They were wondering why they weren’t seeing their stream up on the big screen.
 It ultimately rests on my shoulders for taking a confirmation at face value.
 Not validating against a checklist myself would have prevented it.

 I first noticed the oddity in our streaming software failing to meet the minimum throughput to the Twitch ingest server.
 It would connect eventually, but was unable to support 5000 kb/s for a 1080p30s feed.
 I also was seeing on ~100k frames being dropped (packet loss) in an hour.

 I was attached to the wireless as the upstream provider.
 That meant if I was having this issue, others might be as well.
 Uh oh.
 I walked around the room and found others experiencing similar issues with things like downloading 30 MB files stalling out.
 We had never experienced any wireless issues at any of our past events at the venue.
 This definitely caught us off guard.
 Some participants found that the only option was to reconnect to the access point.
 If they didn’t all their connections from that point forward would time out.